NeMo: Needle in a Montage for Video-Language Understanding

 \section{Abstract}

-{ Recent advances in video large language models (VideoLLMs) call for new evaluation protocols and benchmarks for complex temporal reasoning in video-language understanding.
-Inspired by the needle in a haystack test widely used by LLMs, we introduce a novel task of \textbf{\underline{Ne}edle in a \underline{Mo}ntage} (\textbf{\task{}}), designed to assess VideoLLMs' critical reasoning capabilities, including long-context recall and temporal grounding.
-To generate video question answering data for our task, we develop a scalable automated data generation pipeline that facilitates high-quality data synthesis.
+{ Recent advances in video large language models (VideoLLMs) call for new evaluation protocols and benchmarks for video-language understanding.
+Inspired by the needle in a haystack test widely used by LLMs, we introduce a novel task of \textbf{\underline{Ne}edle in a \underline{Mo}ntage} (\textbf{\task{}}), {which is designed to assess the temporal understanding capabilities of advanced VideoLLMs.
+Specifically, the proposed task focuses on two fundamental abilities critical for temporal understanding, \ie, retrieval-style long-context recall and temporal grounding. } To generate video question answering data for our task, we develop a scalable automated data generation pipeline that facilitates high-quality data synthesis.
 Built upon the proposed pipeline, we present \textbf{\benchmark{}}, a video-language benchmark centered on our task.
 Specifically, our full set of \textit{\benchmark{}} features 31,378 automatically generated question-answer (QA) pairs from 13,486 videos with various durations ranging from seconds to hours.
 Experiments demonstrate that our pipeline can reliably and automatically generate high-quality evaluation data, enabling \textit{\benchmark{}} to be continuously updated with the latest videos.
 We evaluate 20 state-of-the-art models on our benchmark, providing extensive results and key insights into their capabilities and limitations.
 Our project page is available at: \url{https://lavi-lab.github.io/NeMoBench}. }

 \keywords{video-language models, video understanding, dataset and benchmark, vision-language learning}

 \blfootnote{$^*$Equal contributions. $^\dagger$Project lead \& corresponding author.}